layilin/SP23-33852/glossary.md

 - Edwards, George (1694-1773).
 English artist, ornithologist, and author of *A Natural History of Uncommon Birds* (1743-1751).

 - Ferdinand the Catholic (1452-1516).
 King Ferdinand V of Castile and León and II of Aragon was the husband of Queen Isabella of Castille and, with Isabella, the patron of Columbus' 1492 voyage.
-Grainger also refers to him as "the Iberian King" in Book I, line 113.

 - Gallic Lewis (1638-1715).
 Louis XIV, king of France from 1643-1715.